-- Use the Idaho State Board of Education's Standards as a foundation to be enhanced by the Core Knowledge Sequence and an advanced liberal arts high school curriculum that will provide the knowledge necessary for higher levels of learning. - Develop a spectrum of instructional strategies that are research driven/data proven to ensure student learning, including but not limited to direct instruction, Socratic Teaching, concept development, synectics and inquiry models that are consistent throughout K-12. - Use field trips and career development discussions when appropriate. - Teach students as a whole group, thoroughly and to mastery, with intensive and specific modifications insuring success for all including identified special needs students. - Expect teachers to "teach on their feet", meaning engaging students personally, adjusting instruction as necessary and holding high expectations of all students.
+- Use the Idaho State Board of Education's Standards as a foundation to be enhanced by the Core Knowledge Sequence.
+Develop a spectrum of instructional strategies that are research driven/data proven to ensure student learning, including but not limited to direct instruction, Socratic Teaching, concept development, synectics and inquiry models that are consistent throughout K-8. - Use field trips and career development discussions when appropriate. - Teach students as a whole group, thoroughly and to mastery, with intensive and specific modifications insuring success for all including identified special needs students. - Expect teachers to "teach on their feet", meaning engaging students personally, adjusting instruction as necessary and holding high expectations of all students.